 Income Tax officials conduct survey at BBC offices after release of Gujarat riots documentary

-The survey operations at the broadcaster’s Mumbai and Delhi offices are reportedly part of a tax evasion investigation.
+At 9 pm, nearly nine hours after the survey started, the officials were still present at the BBC offices.

-Teams from the Income Tax department were at the offices of British broadcaster BBC in Delhi and Mumbai on Tuesday, Scroll has learnt.
+Teams from the Income Tax department were at the offices of British broadcaster BBC in Delhi and Mumbai on Tuesday.
 The phones of some employees have been seized and offices have been sealed, according to a person familiar with the developments.

 Officials told PTI that the department was conducting a “survey operation” as part of a tax evasion investigation.
 In a survey, the department only covers the business premises of a company and does not search homes and other locations of its promoters or directors.